-Our credit facility contains restrictive covenants which (a) require us to maintain as of the last day of each fiscal quarter (i) Consolidated Funded Indebtedness minus the lesser of: (A) Unrestricted Cash, or (B) \$750 million to (ii) Consolidated EBITDA for the four consecutive trailing quarters, such ratio not being greater than 3.50 to 1.00, provided, however, subject to certain limitations, if we have made a material acquisition in any fiscal quarter, at our election, the maximum leverage ratio shall be 4.00 to 1.00 for the fiscal quarter during which such material acquisition is consummated and the next three consecutive fiscal quarters; (b) limit the amount of total secured debt to 15% of our total consolidated assets, and (c) limit our ability to sell, lease, transfer, or dispose of all or substantially all of our assets and the assets of our subsidiaries, taken as a whole (other than accounts receivable sold in a permitted securitization transaction, products sold in the ordinary course of business, and our ability to sell, lease, transfer, or dispose of any of our assets or the assets of one of our subsidiaries to us or one of our subsidiaries, as applicable) at any given point in time; each (a), (b), and (c) above as determined by the terms of our credit agreement, filed with the SEC on October 1, 2021 as Exhibit 10.1 to our Current Report on Form 8-K. We were in compliance with all of our debt covenants at the end of first quarter 2022, and expect to maintain compliance with the debt covenant requirements.
+Our credit facility contains restrictive covenants which (a) require us to maintain as of the last day of each fiscal quarter (i) Consolidated Funded Indebtedness minus the lesser of: (A) Unrestricted Cash, or (B) \$750 million to (ii) Consolidated EBITDA for the four consecutive trailing quarters, such ratio not being greater than 3.50 to 1.00, provided, however, subject to certain limitations, if we have made a material acquisition in any fiscal quarter, at our election, the maximum leverage ratio shall be 4.00 to 1.00 for the fiscal quarter during which such material acquisition is consummated and the next three consecutive fiscal quarters; (b) limit the amount of total secured debt to 15% of our total consolidated assets, and (c) limit our ability to sell, lease, transfer, or dispose of all or substantially all of our assets and the assets of our subsidiaries, taken as a whole (other than accounts receivable sold in a permitted securitization transaction, products sold in the ordinary course of business, and our ability to sell, lease, transfer, or dispose of any of our assets or the assets of one of our subsidiaries to us or one of our subsidiaries, as applicable) at any given point in time; each (a), (b), and (c) above as determined by the terms of our credit agreement, filed with the SEC on October 1, 2021 as Exhibit 10.1 to our Current Report on Form 8-K. We were in compliance with all of our debt covenants at the end of second quarter 2022, and expect to maintain compliance with the debt covenant requirements.

 Our credit facility serves as back-up for our commercial paper program.
-At March 31, 2022, we had \$14 million of commercial paper outstanding and had no borrowing under the credit facility.
+At June 30, 2022, we had no commercial paper outstanding and had no borrowing under the credit facility.
 As our trailing 12-month consolidated EBITDA, unrestricted cash, and debt levels change, our borrowing capacity increases or decreases.
-Based on our trailing 12-month consolidated EBITDA, unrestricted cash, and debt levels at March 31, 2022, our borrowing capacity under the credit facility was \$1.186 billion.
+Based on our trailing 12-month consolidated EBITDA, unrestricted cash, and debt levels at June 30, 2022, our borrowing capacity under the credit facility was \$994 million.
 However, this may not be indicative of the actual borrowing capacity moving forward, which may be materially different depending on our consolidated EBITDA, unrestricted cash, debt levels, and leverage ratio requirements at that time.

-Long-Term Debt
+Long-Term Debt (including Current Maturities)

-We have total debt of \$2,104 million of which \$300 million is due August 2022.
-The maturities of the long-term debt range from 2024 through 2051.
+We have total debt of \$2,091 million.
+Our \$300 million 3.4% Senior Notes are due August 15, 2022 (August 2022 Notes).
+We expect to retire the August 2022 Notes with a combination of cash on hand and commercial paper borrowing.
+The maturities of the remaining long-term debt range from 2024 through 2051.
 For more information on our long-term debt, please refer to Footnote J to our Consolidated Financial Statements on page 94 in our Form 10-K filed February 22, 2022.

 In November 2021, we issued \$500 million aggregate principal amount of notes that mature in 2051.
 The notes bear interest at a rate of 3.5% per year, with interest payable semi-annually beginning May 15, 2022.
 As part of this issuance, we also unwound \$300 million of treasury lock agreements we had entered into during 2021 at a gain of approximately \$10 million, which will be amortized over the life of the notes.
-The net proceeds of these notes were used to repay commercial paper, and therefore indirectly may be used, through future commercial paper issuances, to repay a portion of the \$300 million 3.4% Senior Notes due August 2022.
+The net proceeds of these notes were used to repay commercial paper, and therefore indirectly will be used, through future commercial paper issuances, to repay a portion of the August 2022 Notes.